aplorenzen/ng-in-httpd/README.md

 # ng-in-httpd
-An example project, on how to wrap an angular 2/4/5 application in an apache2 docker image
+An example project, on how to wrap an angular application in an apache2 httpd docker container.

-# NgHttpd
+You can find an article that describes the construction of the docker image here: https://blog.neoprime.it/ng-in-httpd/

+The article goes in depth with routing, request rewriting, file permissions and tying the build and push docker tasks into the existing angular tooling.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+Below are the standard angular tool instructions

 ## Development server